truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 ## Installing SCALE
 You can install SCALE on either physical hardware or a virtual machine.

+{{< hint warning >}}
+Prior to starting the update process, confirm that the system storage has enough space to handle the update.
+The update stops if there is insufficient space for it to finish.
+{{< /hint >}}

 ### Installing on Physical Hardware